The University of Michigan (Ann Arbor, MI)

 - Chaperones and protein folding

-- Biophysical techniques: X-ray crystallography, bio-layer interferometry circular dichroism spectroscopy, differential scanning calorimetry, isothermal titration calorimetry
+- Biophysical techniques: X-ray crystallography, bio-layer interferometry circular dichroism spectroscopy, calorimetry, etc.

 - Protein expression in bacterial and eukaryotic (insect cell and mammalian cell) systems

-- Biochemistry & molecular biology: Enzyme kinetics, mass spectroscopy, enzyme immunoassay (ELISA)
+- Biochemistry and molecular biology: Enzyme kinetics, mass spectroscopy, enzyme immunoassay (ELISA)

 - Website development

 - Patatin in its native state to 1.96 A (PDB ID 4PK9) - Note: The selenomethionine pat17 structure was initially solved in 2003 by Tim Rydel at Monsanto to 2.2 A (PDB ID 1OXW)

 - Patatin adducted to an aged diisopropyl fluorophosphate moiety (PDB ID 4PKA)

 - Patatin adducted to an unaged methoxy arachidonyl fluorophosphonate moiety (PDB ID 4PKB)